yaml2sbml-dev/yaml2sbml/README.md

 ## About

-`yaml2sbml` is a small package to convert an ODE model specified in a yaml file into an [**SBML**](http://www.sbml.org/) for ODE simulation and into [**PEtab**](https://github.com/martamatos/yaml2sbml) for parameter fitting. `yaml2sbml` offers:
+`yaml2sbml` is a small package in Python to convert an ODE model specified in a yaml file into an [**SBML**](http://www.sbml.org/) for ODE simulation and into [**PEtab**](https://github.com/martamatos/yaml2sbml) for parameter fitting. `yaml2sbml` offers: